bdanzer/hue-api-stencil/readme.md

-# Hue API Web components built with stencil
+# Hue API
-Hue API web components built with stencil

-# TODO
-This can register/control lights locally but not remotely yet
+This app allows you to control Hue lights that have been added already.

+## Requirements
+You'll need a Hue API bridge and a light that has already been paired.

+## Installation
+* `git clone <repo>`
+* `cd <into-cloned-dir>`
+* `npm install`
+* `npm start`

+Once up, you can press the hue api button and connect locally to control the lights in your house.